Idomass/binary_structs/README.md

 ## Implementation
 ### Abstract
-In binary_structs, for each class we decorate The class will be reconstructed and a new parent class will be added, named `BinaryStruct`. `BinaryStruct` inherits from `BinaryField` interface.
-The generated code will be created for `BinaryStruct`, and the original class will be duplicated and recreated with a new parent class.

-### BinaryField
-Each field that is being used in a `BinaryStruct` must inherit from `BinaryField` class, and each class that is being processed by `@binary_struct` decorator will have `BinaryField` added to its inheritance tree.
+Each class, will be copied and will have generated code created for her.

 ### TypedBuffer and BinaryBuffer
 These types are generated for each definition using the `new_binary_buffer`/`new_typed_buffer` syntax.